 In spite of being from a family in the Diaspora, Saul considered himself a member of the people of Israel.
 He described himself as

-circumcised on the eighth day, a member of the people of Israel, of the tribe of Benjamin, a Hebrew born of Hebrews; as to the law, a Pharisee; (Phil 3:5)
+circumcised on the eighth day, of the people of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; in regard to the law, a Pharisee; (Philippians 3:5)

 When he came to Jerusalem to continue his education, Saul would have been welcomed by relatives living in the city.
-We hear in Acts 23 that his sister’s son was a young man living in Jerusalem, at the time when he was imprisoned there.
+We hear in Acts 23 that his sister’s son was a young man living in Jerusalem, at the time when he was in prison there.

 Saul was clearly a gifted and enthusiastic student.
 He says,

-I advanced in Judaism beyond many among my people of the same age, for I was far more zealous for the traditions of my ancestors.
-(Gal 1:14)
+I was advancing in Judaism beyond many Jews of my own age and was extremely zealous for the traditions of my fathers.
+(Galatians 1:14)

 when I was a child, and about fourteen years of age, I was commended by all for the love I had to learning; on which account the high priests and principal men of the city came then frequently to me together, in order to know my opinion about the accurate understanding of points of the law; (Josephus, Life 2.9)